kubesphere/kubekey/docs/config-example.md

     worker:
     - node1
     - node[10:100] # All the nodes in your cluster that serve as the worker nodes.
+    ## Specify the node role as registry.
+Only one node can be set as registry.
+For more information check docs/registry.md
+    registry:
+    - node1
   controlPlaneEndpoint:
     # Internal loadbalancer for apiservers.
 Support: haproxy, kube-vip [Default: ""]
     internalLoadbalancer: haproxy